MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 * Ready to dance in Mesh?
 Get groovy with Avatar Reactions!

     We are excited to announce the release of Avatar Reactions for Mesh immersive experiences!
-In addition to the standard emoji-based reactions, you can now react with a wider variety of Avatar movements, making avatar interactions more dynamic, personal, and fun!
+In addition to the standard emoji-based reactions, you can now react with a wider variety of Avatar reactions, making avatar interactions more dynamic, personal, and fun!

     **Key Features:**

-    *Expressive Animations:* Avatars can now perform a variety of reactions, including dancing, celebrating, and more.
+    *Expressive Animations:* Avatars can now perform a wider variety of reactions, including dancing, celebrating, and more.

     *Real-Time Reactions:* Reactions are performed in real-time, enhancing the liveliness of virtual meetings and interactions.